-Often, right to be forgotten applications need to be preceded by a thorough investigation to help us understand the precise source and the geographic location of an offending website.
+Often, before we submit a right to be forgotten applications we must carry out thorough investigations to help us understand the precise source and the geographic location of an offending website.

 Because some internet content is published for the purpose of offending, harassing or embarrassing the data subject (the Right to be Forgotten applicant).
 In circumstances where the publisher of the information, had made extraordinary efforts to conceal his or her identify, discovering , or at least attempting to discover who they are can provide help and support to the right to be forgotten application.